-This statement was produced on 2 May 2018.
-It may be updated in the future and we'll post the new version here on our website.
+This statement was produced on 18 June 2018 and replaces our previous statement of 17 April 2018.
+It may be updated in the future and we’ll post any new version here on our website.

-GDPR will impose strict controls on how all organisations collect and process personal data within the EU and/or personal data of EU citizens.
-Whatever happens with the UK’s Brexit timetable, the UK is expected to enforce the full range of GDPR requirements.
+GDPR (General Data Protection Regulation) imposes strict controls on how all organisations collect and process personal data within the European Union and/or personal data of EU citizens.

 The regulation outlines six key principles for organisations that process individuals’ personal information.
 These are that data shall be: